Antazx/css-things/README.md

 **By default the body element has a 8px margin** so it's not bad to set body {margin: 0;}
 We can avoid inheritance with, `initial`

-## Property prefixes
-We need to add some prefixes to the properties so that they can be interpreted correctly by browsers.
-We can use the [Autoprefixer tool](https://autoprefixer.github.io/) to solve this problem.

 ## Padding
 It is the property that allows us to generate internal space between the border and the box.
 It is a shorthand property that controls the 4 possible sides to give padding to: